SrNightmare09/crypto-prediction/README.md

 - Two situations will always be visible in the graph - Death Line being higher than the Gold Line and vice-versa; both these situations will help us make decisions for either buying or selling

 - When the Death line crosses the Gold line and gets higher in the graph, it indicates a bearish moving average in the future market.
-This time is the perfect for selling
+This situation is known as the Death Cross and it is the perfect time for selling

  <img src = /screenshots/charts/selling_point.png>

 - When the Gold line crosses the Death line and gets higher in the graph, it indicates a bullish moving average in the future market.
-This time is the perfect for buying
+This situation is known as the Golden Cross and it is the perfect time for buying

 <img src = /screenshots/charts/buying_point.png>

+###### *Read more about Death Cross and Golden Cross [here](https://academy.binance.com/en/articles/golden-cross-and-death-cross-explained)